 And I’m still wondering, would I be an organic gardener if I hadn’t gone to the party with Anna all those years ago?
 Chances are, I would never have met Mike, so Samantha and her siblings would never have been born.
 The thought gives me an eerie feeling.
 Our lives and the directions they take seem to be so dependent on chance.
 Even the fact that we exist at all is tenuous.

 I like to think that Mike and I were meant to meet – and he felt the same way – that fate rather than chance had brought us together.
 However, I believe that it was a mix of fate and my personal inclinations and beliefs that made me an organic gardener.
-The greenish thumb?

 The greenish thumb?
-My ability to grow plants successfully increased over time and with diligent practice.
+Well, my ability to grow plants successfully increased over time and with practice.
 Incidental learning came from the practice with its trial and error but I needed book learning to help correct that, put me on a successful path and save a few plants in the process.
 Now, most of my growing projects turn out well but occasionally… I’m reluctant to say I have a green thumb but feel I’m getting there.
 So, in the interests of accuracy and honesty, I’ve settled for calling it a “greenish” thumb.

 How to Grow an Organic Garden